Marketing: What to Put on Your Contractor Business Card (And Why Most Cards Get Thrown Away) - TradePass Blog

 When to Hand Out Your Card (Timing Matters)

 The timing of when you give someone your card matters more than most contractors realize.
-Here are the moments that generate the highest save-and-callback rates:
+Here are the moments that generate the highest save-and-repeat work rates:

 Right After Completing the Job